DEC logoRULES AND REGULATIONS

 e.
 Intersection sight distances shall be provided in accordance with current AASHTO guidelines for prevailing (85th percentile) speeds on adjacent ways to ensure adequate safety.

 5. Fire Equipment Access.
 Access to buildings shall be kept clear of hazardous substances and obstacles that may, in the opinion of the fire officials, impede the proper placement of fire apparatus and personnel in case of emergency.
-The applicant shall obtain a letter from the Devens Fire Chief stating there is adequate access for fire equipment.
+The Applicant shall obtain a letter from the Devens Fire Chief stating there is adequate access for fire equipment.
 Access for fire equipment shall be provided and maintained on at least two sides of the building.
 Fire lanes shall be designated with pavement marking and signage.

 7. Common Parking Facilities.
 Parking facilities shared between two or more users are encouraged in all zoning districts to minimize excessive paving and the size and number of areas devoted to parking.
 Common (i.e. “public”) parking facilities are allowed in all districts except the Open Space/Recreation district.

 (c) Historic Overlay District.
-The applicant shall demonstrate the feasibility of shared use of parking lots or the creation of common parking facilities has been investigated.
-If the investigation demonstrates feasibility, the applicant shall present a plan to the DEC indicating a parking and access easement for shared use of parking lots with the abutter(s).
-The applicant shall provide evidence that an agreement has been made with the abutter and that the easement has been recorded at the Registry of Deeds.
+The Applicant shall demonstrate the feasibility of shared use of parking lots or the creation of common parking facilities has been investigated.
+If the investigation demonstrates feasibility, the Applicant shall present a plan to the DEC indicating a parking and access Easement for shared use of parking lots with the abutter(s).
+The Applicant shall provide evidence that an agreement has been made with the abutter and that the Easement has been recorded at the Registry of Deeds.

 4. Stormwater Management.